thescientist13/gallinago/README.md

 ![gallinago](./.github/assets/gallinago.jpg)

 ## Overview
-Often times while creating CLIs, it is helpful to be able to test the final output of the tool in response to the input of various configurations of your CLI.
-Config files, directory scaffolding will all likely (and hopefolly)  idempotent output thay can be validated.
-With a testing framework like mocha, you could use Gallinago to verify things like:
+Often times while creating CLIs, it can be helpful to test the final output of a tool in response to the various configurations of your CLI.
+Running a CLI using config files and user files will all likely (and hopefully) result in idempotent output that can be validated over and over.
+With a testing framework like mocha, you could use Gallinago to verify that output to validate things like:
-- Were the right files made?
+- Were the right files created?
 - Was the output what I expected?
 - Were _too_ many files created?
 - Does it work for configuration A?